-In this article, we’ll review the new Essential price plans and we’ll see how it compares to the Advanced price plans currently offered by Three.
-We’ll also discuss the range of add-ons available for Three’s Essential price plans.
+In this article, we’ll review Three’s Essential price plans and we’ll see how they compare to Advanced price plans.
+We’ll also discuss the range of add-ons available for the Essential plan (for instance, in case you wanted to use personal hotspot).

 Essential VS Advanced Plans